gentjankolicaj/java-samples/README.md

 ## Introduction

-Java samples with packages,libs or api.
+Java samples with packages,libs or api on different maven modules.

 ### Projects :